Jessica-13/golang-project/README.md

 `The proposed Demo is made for simplicity with a graph with 5 vertex.
 The graph is built as a complete graph.`

-First, call server.go by `go run server.go -port 8000` in a terminal. <em>Client connect to the server from the default port 8000.</em>
+In order to run the code, first, call server.go by `go run server.go -port 8000` in a terminal. <em>Client connect to the server from the default port 8000.</em>
 The program establishes a random graph which is displayed in the server terminal.
 Each vertex is assigned a random distance assignment between 1 and 20, and random connections are assigned between the vertices. <br>